davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 exhumation/erosion are qualitatively considered, the Monterey plate stalled slab endmember scenario corresponds less well to constraints on the upper-mantle geotherm.
-This, along with a number of crustal geologic constraints, leads us to favor the Late Cretaceous mantle nappe underplating scenario, with reheating by a deep slab window in the Neogene.
+This, along with a number of crustal geologic considerations, leads us to favor the Late Cretaceous mantle nappe underplating scenario, with reheating by a deep slab window in the Neogene.